 The camp is self-guided, self-catered and self-managed.
 Most, if not all, routes will involve glacier travel, so participants should have knowledge of crevasse rescue techniques.

 Whilst the Camp is self-guided, we can accommodate some less experienced team members, so please email the section camp coordinator, Clare Ormerod – firstname.lastname@example.org – if you’re not certain, to discuss your application.

 After May 1 the camp will be opened up to other Sections.

 How to Sign Up:

 Please sign-up for the week you’re interested in on the club calendar and download the application form.
-Please email your completed form back to the coordinator (firstname.lastname@example.org).
-She’ll review it and send it to the relevant Camp Manager/s.
+Please email your completed form back to the coordinator, Clare Ormerod and the relevant Camp Manager/s.
 Also feel free to email with any questions you may have.
 The Camp Manager for your chosen week will review your application and contact you to let you know you are on the trip.
-The deposit payment must be made before you are moved off the wait list and confirmed on the trip.
+The full payment must be made before you are moved off the wait list and confirmed on the trip.